Food

 9. Solid Gold Grain-Free Indoor Formula Dry Cat Food with Superfoods

-The neat thing about this option is that it’s a good choice for people looking for a grain-free, yet fiber-rich cat food for their feline buddy.
+The neat thing about Solid Gold cat food is that it’s a good choice for people looking for a grain-free, yet fiber-rich cat food for their feline buddy.
 Some cats can have a hard time ‘going to the bathroom’, especially as they begin to age.
-Fiber is essential for a healthy digestion, and the one in this recipe comes from lentils.
+Fiber is essential for your cat not to get constipated, and the one in this recipe comes from lentils.

 On top of everything, it’s grain-free and gluten free and it doesn’t contain any potatoes or any other sources of unnecessary carbs.
 The moderate calories allow your cat to maintain a healthy body weight, and the fact that the food is enriched with omega 3s ensures a healthy-looking coat.